jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_maths_for_data_science.md

 print("Element-wise product:", elementwise_product)
 ```

-*In linear algebra theory, element-wise operations are often emphasized less since they are not linear transformations (they cannot be represented as a matrix) and do not preseve vector space structure.
+*In linear algebra theory, element-wise operations are often emphasized less since they are not linear transformations (they cannot be represented as a matrix) and do not preserve vector space structure.
 They do have practical applications to data science, especially under the hood.*

 ---